seyid12/Weather_prediction_ltsm_model/README.md

 | Barcelona | 0.99 |
 | Seville | 1.07 |

-En iyi performansı gösteren Bilbao modeli, ortalama sadece **0.88 °C**'lik bir hata payıyla tahmin yaptı.
+The best-performing Bilbao model predicted with an average error of just 0.88 °C.

-## Kullanılan Teknolojiler
+## Technologies Used

-* **Python:** Projenin temel programlama dili.
+* Python: The project's primary programming language.
-* **Pandas:** Veri işleme ve analizi için kullanıldı.
+* Pandas: Used for data processing and analysis.
-* **NumPy:** Sayısal işlemler ve dizi manipülasyonları için kullanıldı.
+* NumPy: Used for numerical operations and array manipulations.
-* **TensorFlow / Keras:** Derin öğrenme modellerini oluşturmak ve eğitmek için kullanıldı.
+* TensorFlow / Keras: Used to build and train deep learning models.
-* **Scikit-learn:** Veri normalleştirme (MinMaxScaler) için kullanıldı.
+* Scikit-learn: Used for data normalization (MinMaxScaler).

-## Dosya Yapısı
+## File Structure

-Projenin temel dosya yapısı aşağıdaki gibidir:
+The basic file structure of the project is as follows:

 /
-├── weather_features.csv            # Orijinal veri seti
+├── weather_features.csv # Original dataset

-├── hava_durumu_tahmin_projesi.ipynb # Kaggle not defteri (ana kod)
+├── weather_prediction_project.ipynb # Kaggle notebook (main code)

-├── trained_models/                # Eğitilen modellerin kaydedildiği klasör
+├── trained_models/ # Folder where trained models are stored

 │ ├── lstm_model_valencia.h5

-│   └── ... (diğer şehirlerin modelleri)
+│ └── ... (models of other cities)

-├── README.md                      # Bu dosya
+├── README.md # This file

-## Projeyi Çalıştırma
+## Running the Project

-1. Bu depoyu yerel makinenize klonlayın: `git clone <depo_adresiniz>`
+1. Clone this repository to your local machine: `git clone <your_repository_address>`
-2. Gerekli kütüphaneleri yükleyin: `pip install pandas numpy tensorflow scikit-learn`
+2. Install the necessary libraries: `pip install pandas numpy tensorflow scikit-learn`
-3.  `hava_durumu_tahmin_projesi.ipynb` dosyasını Jupyter veya benzeri bir ortamda açarak adımları sırasıyla çalıştırın.
+3. Open the `weatherpredictionproject.ipynb` file in Jupyter or a similar environment and run the steps in order.

 ---